HDFGroup/hsds/admin/ecs/README.md

 * If you see the error 'docker: Error response from daemon: Conflict.
 The name "/hsds_head"' this suggests you may need to do some cleanup from a previous hsds instantiation.
 Once can do a cleanup via `$ docker ps -aq --filter name="hsds\*" |  xargs docker rm`

-* The runecs.sh script will attempt to create a root hsds domain via the create_toplevel_domain_json.py (in ../../hsds/create_toplevel_domain_json.py relative to this README).
+* The runecs.sh script will attempt to create a root hsds domain via the create_toplevel_domain_json.py (in ../../hsds/create_toplevel_domain_json.py relative to this README), via a docker exec into the head.

 Running the containers, runecs.sh (using the aws repository and the aws container cluster)
 -------------------------------------------------------------------------------------------